piyushjugran1/Alfido-Tech-Task/README.md

-# Alfido Tech Internship - Task 1 Customer Behavior Analysis using Python, Pandas, and Google Colab.
+# Alfido Tech Internship - Task 1,2,3 using Python, Pandas, and Google Colab.